 To claim this deduction, the total medical expenses must be more than 7.5% of the person’s adjusted gross income (AGI).
 Your clients can only deduct the amount that goes over that 7.5% threshold.
 For example, if their AGI is $50,000, they can only deduct medical expenses that exceed $3,750.
 To take advantage of this, they’ll need to itemize their deductions on their tax return.

-Dependent Care Credits
+Claiming the Dependent Care Credit

 If your client is paying for home care for a spouse or another dependent so they can work, they might be eligible for a tax credit.
 This is different from a deduction—a deduction lowers taxable income, while a credit directly reduces the amount of tax owed, which is often more valuable.
 The Child and Dependent Care Credit is one such option that can apply to adults who are physically or mentally unable to care for themselves.